 - 1 tbsp lemon juice

-- 1 tbsp aji amarillo paste fresh if you can find it
+- 1 tbsp aji amarillo chili paste ( or better fresh if you can find it)

 - a little cilantro to decorate

 - Thinly slice the fish and place on a plate.
 Chill while you prepare the sauce.

 - Mix the sauce ingredients together well (lime and lemon juices, aji amarillo, salt, ginger and garlic) then pour over the fish.
 Serve immediately.

 See some of my favorite cooking tools and ingredients in the Caroline’s Cooking Amazon store.